 One of the major trends in fragrances is diversification, and that’s definitely the case when it comes to Layton vs Layton Exclusif.

-Both were designed by the same man, Hamid Merati Kashani, and they’re both unisex-based, but beyond that, they have very different goals and uses in mind.
+Both were designed by the same man, Hamid Merati Kashani, and they’re both usable by men and women, but beyond that, they have very different goals and uses in mind.

 It’s important to know what they are to be able to effectively compare the two products, so let’s dive in, examine the ingredients and do a more thorough breakdown.